 [Section 189 amended by No. 68 of 1964 s.
 37.]

-190. Electoral offences
+190. Electoral offences and punishments

 The matters mentioned in the first column of the table at the foot of this section are electoral offences, punishable as provided in the second column of the table opposite the statement of the offence.

-Table of Electoral Offences and Punishments
+Table of electoral offences and punishments